Download the all-new Republic app:

 Advertisement

 Union Jal Shakti Minister Gajendra Singh Shekhawat has expressed his concerns about water scarcity.
-He said that if water availability continues to decline, with same pace, cities like Chennai and Bangalore would become like South African city of Cape Town which almost ran out of water for its population.
-He also said that a majority of population would be affected by it.
+He said that if water availability continues to decline, with the same pace, cities like Chennai and Bangalore would become like the South African city of Cape Town which almost ran out of water for its population.
+He also said that a majority of the population would be affected by it.

 READ | Medicinal plants to be cultivated on banks of Ganga: Union min